2 dead, at least 7 injured including a firefighter, in Camden apartment fire

 The Camden Fire Department Chief Michael Harper said firefighters had to rescue several people from the burning building.

-Seven more were taken to Cooper University Hospital.
+The fire claimed two lives.
+Seven others were taken to Cooper University Hospital.
 Once they became overloaded, firefighters sent one more person across the river to Jefferson's burn unit.

 One of the victims is a firefighter; Harper said he has a shoulder injury.

 About 20-30 people lived in this building.
-They're out of their homes this morning and Harper said the Red Cross and office of emergency management are here helping them find a place to stay.
+Harper said the Red Cross and office of emergency management are here helping them find a place to stay.

 While firefighters were battling this fire another one broke out a few blocks away on High Street.